code4lib/code4lib.github.io/_posts/2008-12-02-2009-pre-conferences.md

 <li><strong>Koha</strong><br />
 We intend to show you how to get the most out of (or into) Koha, open source ILS.
 Without attempting to be a comprehensive ILS demo, we will discuss software components used by Koha and how they are applied to problems like searching, internationalization, customization, 3rd party content, automation, etc.  Participants should bring laptops and will receive access to a stock Koha installation for experimentation (if they opt not to use their own).<br /><br />

 After seeing how Koha works, you then get to break it, or make it work differently, perhaps better.
 The distributed version control Git will be introduced, including how to use it to make a change, generate a patch, and send it for inclusion in the mainline Koha project.
 Similarly we will show how to use Git to keep your repositories updated, even when you have local changes.
 Koha developers will be on hand to help you get your git on, and otherwise answer the question "How do I make Koha do X?"
 <strong>Time Slot:</strong> Half Day<br />
 <strong>Attendees:</strong> 8-25<br />
 <strong>Organizers:</strong> Joe Atzberger, LibLime<br />
-<strong>Location:</strong> Vartan Gregorian Quad, 101 Thayer Street, room 116-B </br>
+<strong>Location:</strong> Vartan Gregorian Quad, 101 Thayer Street, room 116-B <br />
 <br /><b>Presentations</b>
 <ul>
 <li><a href="/files/Koha_International_Development.pdf">Presentation by Henri-Damien LAURENT in PDF</a></li>